Skip to main content

 When acquiring software, DoD Components shall follow DoD’s policy for ICAM.
 The DoD ICAM Strategy enhances DoD’s ability to track, manage, and optimize lifelong learning.
 ICAM enables DoD organizations to link an individual’s DoD ID to training and education records that are created and stored across various DoD schools and training sites.

 Identity information for the DoD community is managed through the Defense Manpower Data Center (DMDC).
 It operates the Defense Enrollment Eligibility Reporting System (DEERS), which includes the Person Data Repository (PDR).
-PDR is the primary identity attribute repository for Public Key Infrastructure (PKI) certificates for all DoD persons, including military, civilian, and contractors.
+PDR is the primary identity attribute repository and to-be standard as IEEE for Public Key Infrastructure (PKI) certificates for all DoD persons, including military, civilian, and contractors.
 The DoD Common Access Card (CAC) combines PKI with a physical ID card, and CACs have become the cornerstone of trust for identifying and authorizing access to DoD personnel.

 Pursuant to Homeland Security Presidential Directive 12 (HSPD-12), the DoD has recently transitioned from using CACs with DoD-specific credentials to using CACs with Personal Identity Verification (PIV) credentials.
 This maintains DoD’s legacy authentication mechanisms while also allowing the Department to use products designed to read the more modern, HSPD-12 compliant PKI credentials.